B13rg/B13rg.github.io/_drafts/yer-holdin-it-wrong.md

 ---

-Lots of posts how LLMs are not effective or how they are unable to solve problems.
+Growing over the past few years has been a constant stream of posts proclaiming how LLMs are not effective or how they are unable to solve problems.

 Human problems vs llm problems.